Emergency Notification Systems

 Students, faculty, and staff are encouraged to review their contact information and keep it up to date.
 The university will reserve this system for emergencies only.
-Each year, the campus community will receive an email from the Incident Command Team as a reminder to update contact information to ensure messages are sent to active phones and email addresses.
+Each year, the campus community will receive an email from the Critical Incident Response Team as a reminder to update contact information to ensure messages are sent to active phones and email addresses.
 You can also access your account to update your information any time you have a phone number or email address change:

 - Access any Internet browser on any computer.